[As background, see Dzogchen in Comparison with Other Buddhist Systems. See also: The Major Facets of Dzogchen]

 - Puts them together

-- Mentally synthesizes collection and kind syntheses representing words, phrases and sentences
+- Synthesizes collection and kind syntheses representing words, phrases and sentences

 - Superimposes on them audio categories of words, phrases and sentences.